sunmerrr/sunmerrr.github.io/_posts/React/Hooks#1.md

   React puts your updater functions in a queue.
 Then, during the next render, it will call them in the same order:

-  a => a + 1 will receive 42 as the pending state and return 43 as the next state. a => a + 1 will receive 43 as the pending state and return 44 as the next state. a => a + 1 will receive 44 as the pending state and return 45 as the next state.
   There are no other queued updates, so React will store 45 as the current state in the end.

   By convention, it’s common to name the pending state argument for the first letter of the state variable name, like a for age.
 However, you may also call it like prevAge or something else that you find clearer.